jonashackt/spring-boot-graalvm/README.md

 RUN native-image --version

 # Always use source sdkman-init.sh before any command, so that we will be able to use 'mvn' command
-ENTRYPOINT bash -c "source $HOME/.sdkman/bin/sdkman-init.sh && $0 $1"
+ENTRYPOINT bash -c "source $HOME/.sdkman/bin/sdkman-init.sh && $0"
 ```

 In order to enable the `mvn` command for a user of our Docker image, we craft a slightly more interesting `ENTRYPOINT` that always prefixes commands with `"source $HOME/.sdkman/bin/sdkman-init.sh`.
-We also use to parameters with `&& $0 $1` since we need to pass our `Mainclass` also.

 Now let's build our Image with: